 -Repair significant structural issues in and under the Hamilton building that have emerged over decades

--Make the Sanctuary and Hamilton Building more welcoming by including a welcoming center and gathering space at the church entrance
+-Make the Sanctuary more welcoming by including a welcoming center and gathering space at the church entrance

 -Provide a covered and safe entry to the sanctuary that is especially inviting to people who use wheelchairs or have other mobility challenges.